 When it comes to creating customized fragrances, Floris has it covered.
 The perfumer to the Queen knows a thing or two about it, after receiving a royal warrant back in 1820.
 Floris offers an array of fabulous in-house scents and a unique bespoke service.
 A customized perfume session is a thoughtful Christmas gift: choosing the right notes is a complex process, but creating a new, personalized scent is a fascinating experience.

 Floris is located in the heart of London, just a short meander away from some of our palatial London Perfect homes.
-Even better, our Fall and Winter Sale is now on, so get ready to stock up on some bespoke Christmas gifts for your loved ones.

 Of course, perfume is a very individual thing – while bolder scents are favored by some, they may be too overpowering for another person.
 That’s why we asked Edward Bodenham and the London-based Floris team to talk us through the history of the legendary company, bespoke fragrance, and the scents trending now.